nazmul4532-brainstation/nazmul4532-brainstation/README.md

 # Hey There! 👋 I am M M Nazmul Hossain.
-I like to go by Nazz.

 ### I am currently a junior year student pursuing a BSc in Software Engineering at the Islamic University of Technology(IUT), Bangladesh.
 As a part of my Industrial Training Internship Course, I am working as an Industrial Trainee at Brainstation 23 PLC.
 I am eager to learn, and develop new skills.